Ishaan-19022006/smtcoq/examples/debuggerIshaan/Help.md

 It's common for all debug files except for the two strings that take the file names.
 For `foo` they will be `foo.smt2` and `foo.pf`.

-The next few lines are common across debug files, but the lines that follow them depend on their (Coq) output.
+The next few lines are common across debug files (with a few exceptions mentioned below), but the lines that follow them depend on their (Coq) output.
 ```
   Definition nclauses1 := Eval vm_compute in (match trace1 with Certif a _ _ => a end). (* Size of the state *)